Rondas campesinas: Modern-day impact

-Even though the internal conflict is now largely confined to the VRAE and has greatly diminished since 1992, the term rondero is still used in everyday speech in Peru to signify a volunteer neighbourhood watchman either the countryside or in the suburbs of cities such as Lima or Trujillo.
+Even though the internal conflict is now largely confined to the VRAEM and has greatly diminished since 1992, the term rondero is still used in everyday speech in Peru to signify a volunteer neighbourhood watchman either the countryside or in the suburbs of cities such as Lima or Trujillo.
 These days, the defining quality of the rondero appears to be that he is unpaid, unlike the ubiquitous "Huachiman" and the uniformed security guards that are seen outside of homes and business all over Peru.

 The communal peasant organization integrated the rondas campesinas.
 Several former leaders of the rondas campesinas were able to participate successfully in the political process.
-The previous president of Peru, Pedro Castillo, claims to be a former rondero.
+The previous president of Peru Pedro Castillo claims to be a former rondero.